 It’s also an expat hotspot.
-So, if you’re into mingling and meeting new people too then this is definitely the place for you.
-They tend to have some bigger names from overseas pop in and do a show while they’re travelling in Prague too.
+So, if you’re into mingling and meeting new people then this is definitely the place for you.
+They tend to have some bigger names from overseas pop in and do a show every once in a while as well too.
 You can also find them on Facebook if you’re interested to see who is performing the week you’re in town.

 It’s definitely worth every penny, and majority of the money goes back to the comedians who may be budget travellers like you and us.
 So the money truly does go to a good cause!

 21. Go on a day trip to Karlstejn Castle

 Price: The trains is $3 each way.
 The Karlstejn tour itself is $13.

 One of the most beautiful Castles in the Czech Republic is only a 50-minute train ride away from Prague Central Station.
 This is another perfect day trip for anyone wanting to get out of the city and see some of Czech’s beautiful countryside.